Post

 Citrix Session Shadowing - Post-Jan 2026 Fix

 Citrix Director’s built-in shadowing stopped working for many environments after the January 2026 Microsoft patches.
-I picked this up from the community before our ops team confirmed it internally - once it hits production, support engineers lose their primary tool for helping users mid-session.
+I picked this up from the community before our ops team confirmed it internally, and once it hits production, support engineers lose their primary tool for helping users mid-session.
 That’s an immediate escalation.

 What Broke and What I Tried First